frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 ## The Frequentist: GAN

-> "Adversarial training is the coolest thing since sliced bread." — Yann LeCun
+> Adversarial training is the coolest thing since sliced bread
+>
+> Yann LeCun

 A further obscurity in Hinton's article was the succession of an undirected graphical model, followed by a directed - and indeed that's the daredevil part!